 - Texting or using a cell phone: Texting while driving is one of the most dangerous forms of distraction.
 It involves reading, composing, or sending text messages, emails, or browsing the internet on a mobile device.
 Using a cell phone for calls, social media, or other applications can also divert attention.

-- Talking to passengers: Engaging in conversations with passengers, whether in the front or back seat, can take a driver’s focus away from the road.
+- Talking to passengers: Conversing with passengers, whether in the front or back seat, can take a driver’s focus away from the road.

 - Eating and drinking: Consuming food, beverages, or snacks while driving requires manual dexterity and may cause distractions.